microsoft/vscode-docs/blogs/2022/05/18/dev-container-cli.md

 Author: Brigit Murtaugh
 ---

+# The dev container CLI
-# A consistent environment anywhere with the dev container CLI
+**A consistent environment anywhere with the dev container CLI**

 May 18, 2022 by Brigit Murtaugh, [@BrigitMurtaugh](https://twitter.com/BrigitMurtaugh)